-The author started her experiment on a manager office of area 34.05m2, which is a room from a huge administrative company with thick external walls and two windows (figure 14).
-An initial sketchy material distribution was done to calculate the optimum percentage of material based on the initial concluded guide lines so as to make sure oak wood did not exceed 45% (fig16,17).yet materials were embedded in surfaces of design builder (based on the material covering a surface with the highest percentage) which makes the results near to accurate and not accurate 100 %, but of good guidance to designer to answer what is the best material distribution based on office orientation and openings to make space feel cooler and if there are other alternative and more sustainable materials that can contribute into this.
-Location was specified as Cairo , and the day specified to measure room temperature was 15th August (Being known as the hottest day in Cairo).
+The following 3 mood boards are the ones validated based on author's analysis and studies.
+The author started her experiment on a manager office of area 34.05 m2, which is a room from a huge administrative company with thick external walls and two windows (figure 14).
+An initial sketchy material distribution was done to calculate the optimum percentage of material based on the initial concluded guide lines so as to make sure oak wood did not exceed 45% (fig16,17).
+Yet materials were embedded in surfaces of design builder (based on the material covering a surface with the highest percentage) which makes the results are nearly accurate and not 100 % accurate but of good guidance to designer to answer what is the best material distribution based on office orientation and openings to make space feel cooler and if there are other alternative and more sustainable materials that can contribute into this.
+Location was specified as Cairo, and the day specified to measure room temperature was 15th August (Being known as the hottest day in Cairo).

-N.s: Wall input materials were considered as 25 and not as thick and not as thick and the plan was mainly taken as an inspiration to opening places for testing and all materials were input without extra isolation specs to measure materials impact without any extra treatment, which will be surly better with treatments.
+N.s: Wall input materials were considered as 25 and not as thick and the plan was mainly taken as an inspiration to opening places for testing, and all materials were installed without extra isolation spaces to measure materials impact without any extra treatment, which will be surly better with treatments.